The impact of quark masses on pQCD thermodynamics: Renormalization

 Eq.~\eqref{eq-Lf2} and Eq.~\eqref{eq-Lb2} can be expressed in terms of the auxiliary functions as

 Using the expression for $\mathcal{M}_f(p^4)$ and $\mathcal{M}_b(k^4)$ one arrives at

 With the help of the definitions of $p^\mu$ and $k^\mu=(k^0,\vec{k})=(ik^4,\vec{k})$ it follows that

-The expressions in the curly brackets are just the self-energy diagrams of a quark or a gluon, respectively, in the vacuum (VAC) where their momenta are put on-shell (M.S.):
+The expressions in the curly brackets are just the amputated (AMP) self-energy diagrams of a quark or a gluon, respectively, in the vacuum (VAC) where their momenta are put on-shell (M.S.):

 Defining $p_{\text{new}}^\mu\equiv(i\omega_{n_p}^F+\mu,\vec{p})$ and $q_{\text{new}}^\mu\equiv(i\omega_{n_q}^B,\vec{q})$ with

 the vacuum self-energies can be written as

 Additionally, one can transform it into the form: